 Bilateral treaties are meant to ensure that capital gains arising from sale of shares are taxed only in the investors’ country of residence and not where the company is based, thus avoiding the payment of taxes twice over.

-Citigroup Inc. (C), the world’s biggest credit-card lender, is facing rising costs from the misselling of so-called add-on card products in the U.K. and U.S.
+Citigroup Inc. (C:US), the world’s biggest credit-card lender, is facing rising costs from the misselling of so-called add-on card products in the U.K. and U.S.

 Citigroup boosted reserves by $266 million last year to compensate U.K. customers wrongly sold payment protection insurance, or PPI, according to a regulatory filing March 1 by the New York-based lender.
 The bank may also face penalties from U.S. regulators amid an industrywide probe into the sale of payment protection and identity monitoring products, according to the filing.

-Lenders including Discover Financial Services (DFS) and Lloyds Banking Group Plc (LLOY) are dealing with the costs from the improper selling of products such as PPI, which is used to cover payments on credits cards if customers get sick or lose their jobs.
+Lenders including Discover Financial Services (DFS:US) and Lloyds Banking Group Plc (LLOY) are dealing with the costs from the improper selling of products such as PPI, which is used to cover payments on credits cards if customers get sick or lose their jobs.
 Britain’s biggest banks have reserved more than 13 billion pounds ($19.5 billion) for PPI compensation, while U.S. firms including JPMorgan Chase & Co.
-(JPM) and Charlotte, North Carolina- based Bank of America Corp.
-(BAC) are retreating from the market for add-on card products amid scrutiny from regulators.
+(JPM:US) and Charlotte, North Carolina- based Bank of America Corp.
+(BAC:US) are retreating from the market for add-on card products amid scrutiny from regulators.

 “While the number of customer complaints regarding the sale of PPI significantly increased in 2012, and the number could continue to increase, the potential losses and impact on Citi remain volatile and are subject to significant uncertainty,” Citigroup said in the filing.